DupieM/DuPlessisMarine_221326_EchoMe/README.md

 ### Chat Screen

-Users can chat with me about the details of my academic journey—asking questions about each year's learnings.
+Users can chat with me about the details of my academic journey, asking questions about each year's learnings.
 They can also interact with a general AI assistant to receive career advice or ask anything they're curious to learn.

 </br>